gsbrodal/gsbrodal.github.io/ipsa/install-windows.md

     * Select "New" and add the path to the folder with pypy3.exe, e.g. C:\Program Files (x86)\pypy3.8-v7.3.7-win64\

 The speed improvements of PyPy over CPython are due to the usage of the Just-In-Time compilation technique, that e.g. also is used inside the Google Chrome browser for executing JavaScript (see the Wikipedia page on [Chrome V8](https://en.wikipedia.org/wiki/Chrome_V8) and by Java Virtual Machines for executing Java programs (bytecode) (see more on [Just-In-Time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) on Wikipedia).

-# Mac OS X and Linux installation

-If you are using Mac OS X or Linux then the webpages mentioned for Windows 10 installation also contain download links for [CPython/IDLE/pip](https://www.python.org/downloads), [Anaconda](https://www.anaconda.com/download) and [PyPy](https://pypy.org/download.html).